Rohingya want to return to Myanmar as citizens: UN

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-UNITED NATIONS, United States: Myanmar’s Rohingya refugees have told a UN envoy who visited their camp in Bangladesh this week that they will return home if it is safe and if they are granted citizenship rights, a UN statement said on Tuesday.
+UNITED NATIONS: Myanmar's Rohingya refugees have told a UN envoy who visited their camp in Bangladesh this week that they will return home if it is safe and if they are granted citizenship rights, a UN statement said Tuesday.

+More than 700,000 ethnic Rohingya have fled an offensive by Myanmar troops launched nearly a year ago in reprisal for attacks on border posts by Rohingya rebels.
+UN rights officials have documented allegations of mass killings, rape and torching of villages at the hands of Myanmar´s military, which the Myanmar authorities have denied.

+The United States, Britain and France as well as the United Nations have described the military campaign as ethnic cleansing.
+Schraner Burgener, who was appointed in April, said Bangladesh needs more international aid to host the Rohingya and tackle the risk of landslides from monsoons that have already killed 12 people near the camps.
+The envoy will deliver her first briefing to the Security Council on Monday, which will be held behind closed doors.

-UNITED NATIONS, United States: Myanmar’s Rohingya refugees have told a UN envoy who visited their camp in Bangladesh this week that they will return home if it is safe and if they are granted citizenship rights, a UN statement said on Tuesday.
+UNITED NATIONS: Myanmar's Rohingya refugees have told a UN envoy who visited their camp in Bangladesh this week that they will return home if it is safe and if they are granted citizenship rights, a UN statement said Tuesday.

 Comments